 Castrated males, many of whom contributed to the demise of the Ming.

-The Ming emperor who never reigned as a Ming emperor
+Ming emperor, who never reigned as a Ming emperor

 Key general and Zhu Yuanzhang's brother in arms in the early Ming period.